Business English Phrasal Verbs for Problems at Work: Run Out, Run Into, and More

 Learn More Business English Phrasal Verbs with “Run”

-Now let’s look at more useful Business English phrasal verbs with “run.”
-These expressions appear often in meetings and emails, and learning them will help you sound more natural at work.
-Read the examples below and try the quick quiz to check your understanding.
+Here are a few more useful Business English phrasal verbs with run.
+You’ll often hear these expressions in meetings, emails, and everyday conversations at work.
+Read the examples below and then try the quick quiz.

 RUN BY